Copyright © 2023 LOCALIIZ | All rights reserved

 The best books can make you forget the very chair on which you’re resting, transporting you to faraway lands amongst foreign people with just a few scribbles of ink on sheets of paper.
-It’s amazing how a jumble of twenty six letters can conjure such complex landscapes and capture ephemeral emotions so vividly.
+It’s amazing how a jumble of twenty-six letters can conjure such complex landscapes and capture ephemeral emotions so vividly.

 In a time when mechanisms of the mind have to act as the chief mode of memory-making, getting lost between the pages of a book serves both as intellectual escapism, and a means to fulfil your civic duty of social distancing.
-Here are ten fantastic books that will take you travelling as you while away the days.
+Here are 10 fantastic books that will take you travelling as you while away the days.

-Reading Year of the Monkey is like playing audience to the internal musings of Patti Smith, the famed punk poet laureate, whose written work is as poignant as her music.
-Smith brings you along her road trips to Arizona, California, Virginia, and Kentucky, where she visits friends, observes passersby, and contemplates life.
+Reading Year of the Monkey is like playing audience to the internal musings of Patti Smith, the famed punk poet laureate whose written work is as poignant as her music.
+Smith brings you along on her road trips to Arizona, California, Virginia, and Kentucky, where she visits friends, observes passers-by, and contemplates life.
 The style of writing is dreamy and somewhat disjointed, making connections as they come rather than presenting you with the finished cake, resplendently iced.
 For ease of visualisation, polaroids taken at various stops by the author are used to signpost the chapters.

 This novel takes place in the Latin Quarter of early twentieth-century Barcelona, a backdrop that is as beguiling as the plot itself.
 As you follow the journey of the young protagonist Daniel, you are introduced to landmarks in the Spanish capital that actually exist in real life.
 The magic of the setting plays an integral part in creating the almost gothic vibe of the tale, of forgotten secrets, and forbidden love.